mihirchronicles/mihirchronicles.github.io/content/bookshelf/being-logical.md

 ## III.
 Quotes
 - Logic is about clear and effective thinking.
 It is a science and an art.
 - We all know people who are very bright but who do not always shine when it comes to being logical.
-They have the ability to think logically—that is, clearly and effectively—but that ability does not habitually manifest itself.
+They have the ability to think logically-that is, clearly and effectively-but that ability does not habitually manifest itself.
 The likelihood is that it has never been properly developed, pointing to a deficiency in their education.
 Indeed, logic is the very backbone of a true education, and yet it is seldom taught as such in American schools.
 To my mind, logic is the missing piece of the American educational system, the subject that informs every other subject from English to history to science and math.
 - In logic, as in life, it is the obvious that most often bears emphasizing, because it so easily escapes our notice.
 - A knack for its effective use, for logic and language are inseparable.
 - For the firm factualism of the world in which we live, for logic is about reality.
-- Being Logical seeks to produce practitioners, not theoreticians—people for whom knowing the principles of logic is in the service of being logical.
+- Being Logical seeks to produce practitioners, not theoreticians-people for whom knowing the principles of logic is in the service of being logical.
 - Many mistakes in reasoning are explained by the fact that we are not paying sufficient attention to the situation in which we find ourselves.
 That very familiarity causes us to make careless judgments about facts right before our eyes.
 We misread a situation because we are skimming it.
 - The phrase “to pay attention” is telling.
 It reminds us that attention costs something.
 Attention demands an active, energetic response to every situation, to the persons, places, and things that make up the situation.
 It is impossible to be truly attentive and passive at the same time.
 Don’t just look, see.
 Don’t just hear, listen.
 Train yourself to focus on details.
 The little things are not to be ignored, for it is just the little things that lead us to the big things.
 - Don’t just hear, listen.
 Train yourself to focus on details.
 The little things are not to be ignored, for it is just the little things that lead us to the big things.